seatonullberg/cmstk/cmstk/lattice/README.md

-Platform agnostic lattice structures which can be written to various formats.
+Lattice structures which can be written to various platform agnostic file formats or manipulated in code.